oxylabs/selenium-proxy-integration-python/README.md

 so you don't need to manually download a new version of a web driver after each update.
 Visit the [official project directory](https://pypi.org/project/webdriver-manager/) on pypi to find out more information.

-You can install the following using `pip` as well.
+You can install the following using `pip` as well:
 ```bash
 pip install webdriver-manager
 ```